 I’ve found that many of these ideas have become staples in our week as whether school time or the summer months.
 Thankfully, strawberries are available year-round!

-It’s back-to-school time and with these six fresh strawberry toasts recipe these after school snacks will surely please even your pickiest easier.
-Not only are these toasts great for little ones but pretty darn awesome for grown-ups too.
+Great for back-to-school time or summer rush, these six fresh strawberry toast recipes make perfect after school snacks or just afternoon delights.
+These will surely please even your pickiest eater.
+Not only are these toasts great for little ones, but they’re pretty darn awesome for grown-ups too.

 With school in full swing I have been the queen of toasts.
 It’s a great snack after school and before I take my kids to their practices or games.
 I’m sure you’ve seen the avocado toast obsession; well I think we need to start the strawberry toast craze.